vacu9708/vacu9708/README.md

 * 🆕I am always interested in new technology and want to learn new things.
 * 🌲I would like to try my best to work well with my team.

->I started to know about programming when I was 13 years old because of a game called GTA San Andreas.
-I wanted to make game modes that could make the game more fun and realized
->that I had
-> to do something called "programming" to do that.
-I became interested and started to learn programming to make the game modes.
-Now, I'm looking forward to be
->a software engineer.

 ## 👨‍🎓*Education*
 >Incheon National University, Songdo Campus<br/>
 >Bachelor's Degree, Dept. of Embedded Systems Engineering